0xmetropolis/metro-docs/docs/getting-started-pods/01-intro.md

 ---

-Creating a pod is simple and can be done through the Metropolis web app.
+When you create a pod, you are creating a new Safe with the Metropolis module enabled from the start.
+You can do this in just a couple of minutes through the Metropolis web app.

 ## 1. Navigate to Metropolis app